Tourist information centre managers oversee services that promote the local area and provide information to both visitors and local residents

 As a tourist information centre manager, you'll need to:

-- publicise the centre's services and implement marketing strategies to raise the profile of the centre
+- publicise the centre's services and implement marketing strategies to raise the profile of the centre, increase footfall and sales, and generate more income

 - gather information on, and work with, local businesses and visitor attractions